 FAQs

-What To Eat With these Chicken Sheekh Kebabs
+What To Eat With These Chicken Sheekh Kebabs

 Seekh kebabs are traditionally eaten with parathas.
 I like to eat them with almond flour tortillas instead.